MTV Global: History

-On April 1, 2002, MTV Europe was renamed to MTV European.
+On 1 April 2002, MTV Europe became MTV European.
 At the same time, the channel began to abandon some of its programs in favor of American MTV shows.
 The channel significantly reduced the overall rotation of music videos during the 2000s.
 Similar trends were observed on other European MTV channels.

 In 2004 and 2008, MTV continued to focus on reality shows, releasing projects 8th & Ocean, Laguna Beach, Next, The Hills, Two-A-Days, My Super Sweet 16, Parental Control and Viva la Bam featuring Bam Margera.

-In 2007, MTV broadcast the reality show "A Shot at Love with Tila Tequila", which told about the sensational journey of Tila Tequila in search of her sex partner.
+In 2007, MTV broadcast the reality show A Shot at Love with Tila Tequila, which told about the sensational journey of Tila Tequila in search of her sex partner.
 Her bisexuality played a role in the concept of the show: both men and women competed for love.

 In 2006–2007, MTV Turkey and MTV Ukraine were launched.
 In August 2007, the editorial department moved to Warsaw, but broadcasting continued from the London office.
 MTV European also expanded to South Africa and the Middle East.

-On July 1, 2009, during the unified standardization of the design of the global MTV network, a new corporate identity was introduced, as well as a new design.
+On 1 July 2009, during the unified standardization of the design of the global MTV network, a new corporate identity was introduced, as well as a new design.

 Since January 2010, MTV Networks Europe has started rebranding localized websites, creating standards for each country.
 In August, music programs disappeared from the air, and reality shows from the American branch of MTV began to be shown instead.

 In 2010, the channel began broadcasting under a Czech license, since the Czech Republic has minimum broadcasting rules, it was chosen for licensing purposes in the EU.
 The broadcasting center is still located in London MTV European began to focus on viewers from 16 to 35 years old, the audience was more than 100 million people in 43 countries.

-On July 1, 2011, the logo and design of the channel changed, the inscription "Music Television" disappeared from the logo.
+On 1 July 2011, the logo and design of the channel changed, the inscription "Music Television" disappeared from the logo.
 The former name MTV Europe has also returned.

-In 2012, the channel moved to the Breakfast television center at 17-29 Hawley Crescent, from there all foreign TV channels of Paramount Networks are operated.
-At the same time, all music charts disappeared from the channel all music charts disappeared from the channel.
+In 2012, all music charts disappeared from the channel.
 At the beginning of 2013, three charts returned to the air of MTV Europe — Hitlist UK, Base Chart and Dance Floor Chart.
 At the same time, the channel covered 101 countries.